michaelspatrick/pg-collect/README.md

 # pg-collect
 Data gathering script for PostgreSQL, written in Bash, which can be useful to diagnose issues.
 The tool collects numerous Operating System metrics as well as PostgreSQL metrics which can be analyzed.
-These metrics are written to a text file and then tar and gzipped into an archive file which is easy to send to an engineer or attach to a support ticket.
+These metrics are written to text files and then tar and gzipped into an archive file which is easy to send to an engineer or attach to a support ticket.
+If using the Percona Toolkit, processes are multi-threaded so that OS metrics and database metrics are collected simultaneously.

 It is best to run the script with elevated privileges in order to collect the most OS system metrics as some require root privileges.
 If you cannot do this, the script will run just fine as an unprivileged user and will skip commands which require root.

 The output is sorted into sections with color output (unless you pass the "--no-color" option) for easy identification of what is being collected.
 If a command is skipped, it will be identified along with either a "done" on success, or a warning message if it is unable to be successfully processed.
 Time estimates for longer running commands are also shown.

-Some of the commands require collecting 60 or 120 seconds of output by default.
-If you are in a hurry, you can add the "--fast" option which will shorten the collection time to only 3 seconds.
-Of course, this comes at the cost of not collecting as much data.

 Also, if you don't need Operating System metrics, you can skip them with the "--skip-os" option.
 Likewise, PostgreSQL metrics can be skipped with the "--skip-postgres" option.

 This tool utilizes the [Percona Toolkit](https://www.percona.com/software/database-tools/percona-toolkit) for [pt-summary](https://docs.percona.com/percona-toolkit/pt-summary.html) and [pt-pg-summary](https://docs.percona.com/percona-toolkit/pt-pg-summary.html).
 You can read more about other tools in the toolkit at [Percona Toolkit Documentation](https://docs.percona.com/percona-toolkit/index.html).
 If you do not have these installed, the tool will attempt to download the required tools from the Percona Github and execute them unless you utilize the "--no-downloads" option.
 These tools are read-only and make no changes to the server.
 In the event you are not permitted to download tools and run them, you can always use the "--skip-downloads" option and nothing will be downloaded.

 In addition, the gather.sql and gather_old.sql files are also downloaded and utilized unless you "--skip-downloads".
 These SQL files can be found in [pgGather](https://github.com/percona/support-snippets/tree/master/postgresql/pg_gather) and were written by Jobin Augustine of [Percona](https://percona.com).

+You can also save the Percona Toolkit and pgGather scripts locally in the TMPDIR and the script will look for them there to execute.

 ## Help Output
 ```